It’s time to end the civil war on race and culture in Australia. We are one country, made up of people of many races.

 The best model for an Australian head of state would be appointment of an Australian citizen for a period of five years by a jury of citizens selected by lot by the Australian Electoral Commission following a public nomination process.
 Selection by jury process (with an emphasis on consensus) avoids the risk of a partisan politicised head of state that would result from either parliamentary appointment or popular election.

 The Right should give up its attachment to the British Crown and accept an Australian citizen as head of state.
+The Left should give up its attachment to a politicians’ republic in which the political class selects the Australian head of state

 The Welcome to Country practice has served a useful function of reminding Australians of indigenous occupancy of land and cultural continuity for sixty thousand years.
 But it has become formulaic and tired.
 The practice should not continue in perpetuity.
 The settlement date would mark the end of the practice in official events and government settings.